Stocksy_txp824ffa5crXt000_Large_934915.jpg

 Tendinitis

-Both acute and chronic tendinitis can be debilitation problems for many people.
+Both acute and chronic tendinitis can be debilitating problems for many people.
 Tendinitis usually arises from overuse injuries and those become chronic because the person continues to try and push through the pain.
 Chronic tendonitis can last months if not years and can be difficult to treat.
 The most common areas for tendinitis include the outside and inside of the elbow (Tennis and Golfer’s elbow), the outside of the hip, the front of the knee and the Achilles tendon.
-The TenJet device has revolutionized the treatment even for those that have suffered from this very painful condition for a year or more.
+PRP can be a very effective treatment chronic tendon problems

 Carpal tunnel Syndrome